quarkusio/registry.quarkus.io/README.md

 ### How to register as a Nexus Repository proxy

 You can register this as a Nexus repository proxy.
+You need to be an administrator to perform these operations.

+#### Nexus 2.x
 Some options need to be set:

 - Set the `Repository Policy` to `Snapshot`;
 - Disable `Download Remote Indexes`;